ajnsit/concur-documentation/README.md

 hello :: forall a.
 Widget HTML a hello = button' [text "Hello Sailor!"]
 ```

 Concur provides a very simple DSL for constructing HTML DOM elements.
 This widget is a button with some text inside it.

-Note that the return type of the widget is effectively `forall a. a` i.e. this widget never returns a value.
-This is distinct from a return value of `unit` (or `()` in Haskell) which denotes no **useful** value.
+All Widgets in Concur have a *lifecycle*.
+But unlike the ad-hoc lifecycle in other frameworks, here the lifecycle is principled and reflected in the type.
+A widget that stops running after a while but doesn't return anything useful (e.g. a button) usually has the type `Unit` (or `()` in Haskell).
+A widget that displays something and never stops (e.g. a label) has the type `forall a. a` which is equivalent to `Void`, or the uninhabited type.
+Forever looping widgets will also usually have this type.
+The type itself shows clearly that nothing scheduled to be run after this widget will ever run.

-The complete type of the widget - `forall a.
+The type of this widget - `forall a.
 Widget HTML a` is also automatically inferred by the compiler, so need not be specified.
-The return type is inferred as `forall a. a` because we have not attached any event handlers to the widget, so any dom elements created are static and never end or change.
-More on this later.
+The compiler knows that the return type of this widget is `forall a. a` because we have not attached any event handlers to the widget, so any dom elements created are static and never end or change.

 The resulting widget is self contained and can be easily populated on the page (within a div with the id "hello") -